PencilCode/jquery-turtle/README.md

 animation queue.
 Note that when using predicates such as touches(), queuing will mess up the logic because the predicate will not queue.
 When making a game with hit testing,
-$.fx.speed.turtle should be set to 0.
+$.fx.speed.turtle should be set to 0 so that movement is synchronous and instantaneous.

 Turtle Teaching Environment
 ---------------------------